samtaitai/django_ccnews/README.md

 ## Lessons Learned
 * This is my first Django project after finishing djangogirls tutorial.
 (Thank you so much djangogirls!)
 I got the basic idea of the dynamics between view, template, and url controller in django framework.
 * Also this is my first successful deployment by Heroku.
-I've learned how to securely hangle django secret key.
+I've learned how to securely handle django secret key.